jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 Now, let's [download the pair](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R2.fastq.gz) or R2 file.
 Run FastQC and tell me what do you think about this second file.
 Compare it to the first one.
 What do you see?

 # Resolving some of the Issues
 There are many programs to do QC, and many specific tools for each one.
-For now we are going to focus on the popular program Trimmomatic.
+For now we are going to focus on a few popular programs

+## Trimmomatic
 This program does adaptve quality trimming, head and tail crop, and adaptor removal.
-One of the advantages of trimmomatic is that it allows you to work with pair an
+One of the advantages of trimmomatic is that it allows you to work with pair end sequences, reatining only matching pairs.
+Other advantage

 ## Trimming tail and head